 In Uroko Kamon, most of them have a regular triangle, but the Hojo clan of Kawachi Sayama has an isosceles triangle which has the longer bottom line is called “Hojo Uroko”.

 Kagome pattern originated from reticulation of a bamboo basket.
 The pentacle-like design is believed to ward off the bad luck, so it’s been used as a talisman as well.

 Also, it has a meaning to enclose the spirit of a man or a child from wandering.
 It is designed with things around the water, has been used in many designs.

 Ichimatsu pattern named after a Kabuki actor, Sanogawa Ichimatsu who used this pattern a lot and kimono with this pattern became pretty among people later.

 It’s a universal pattern you see everywhere around the world which is called checker pattern such as we see the pattern on a chessboard.

 We can see them in the emblems of the Olympics and the Paralympics, which will be held in Tokyo 2020.

 Chrysanthemum has been the symbol of the autumn and loved by Japanese people as well as cherry blossoms.
 It was introduced in Japan in Nara period as medicine from China.

-Japan adopted the tradition of Choyo Festival, which is held on the ninth day of the ninth month according to the lunar calendar from China; chrysanthemum becomes a symbol of longevity and people cherished the sight of chrysanthemum itself.
+Japan adopted the tradition of the Choyo Festival, which is held on the ninth day of the ninth month, according to the lunar calendar from China; chrysanthemum becomes a symbol of longevity and people cherished the sight of chrysanthemum itself.